Contact details of the controller:

 - Subscription information, such as information on invoicing and collection of the User’s monthly subscription fees;

-Payments of the User’s monthly subscription fees within our service are made via external payment providers: Braintree and Maksuturva.
+Payments of the User’s monthly subscription fees within our service are made via external payment providers: Stripe, Braintree and Maksuturva.
 We use secure and transparent payment methods with these providers and we do not store any card details in our system.
 Payment providers only provide us with tokens, and we process payments via tokens.
 Validity of these is checked when payment is processed.

 Data we get automatically from the use of the Service